EddieDavison92/fingertips_get_and_pivot_data/README.md

 **Additional features:**

-There are two checkboxes in the bottom-left corner of the GUI that toggle additional functions:
+There are three checkboxes in the bottom-left corner of the GUI that toggle additional functions:

 * `Combine Data Before Saving:` Instead of creating individual files for each indicator, combines all of the data frames after the selected indicators have been downloaded, resulting in one concatenated `.csv` file.

 - `Keep Latest Data Only:` Applies a filter to the data frame for each indicator to select the most recent period.

+- `Delete Empty Columns`: Before saving indiviudal or combined dataframes as csv, checks if columns contain all Nulls or NaN values and deletes those columns before saving.

 ![image](https://github.com/user-attachments/assets/565af625-8224-4f6b-99ce-f2df68a0d165)